causztic/nextjs-blog/posts/using-loops-in-rspec-tests.md

 ---
 Using loops in RSpec tests is a great way to DRY test cases, but it can result in false positive tests or curious results when done wrongly.. which is not as nice.

-A few days ago, a colleague was extending a feature that had similar functionality across different object types.
+A few days ago, a colleague was extending a feature that shared similar functionality across different object types.
-As any good engineer would, they took the opportunity to refactor the test cases, demonstrating the shared behaviour in a clear fashion.
+As any good engineer would, they took the opportunity to refactor the test cases, demonstrating the shared behaviour in a clear manner.

 ```ruby
 let(:resource) { "pear" }